 This isn’t unique to miscarriage – people don’t speak about reproductive trauma in general – but it’s striking because there are so many women walking the same path.

 The reasons for the silence are complex.
-Society views womanhood and motherhood as inextricably bound.
-Our value as women is often determined by where we are in relation to our role as a mother ~ This is nonsense and deserves an article in its own right (to come!).
+Society views womanhood and motherhood as inextricably bound, meaning that our value as women is often determined by where we are in relation to our role as a mother.
+This damaging belief is perpetuated in many small and seemingly insignificant everyday ways, which adds up to create an invisible influence on us all.
+Dismantling this is not easy or quick.
+What’s important for you to be certain of is that miscarriage doesn’t define you.
+You have immeasurable value, in your own right, just as you are.

-For now I want to explain the ways our collective ‘not talking’ increases suffering by leaving women feeling ALONE and ASHAMED.
+For now I want to explain the ways our collective ‘not talking’ increases suffering by leaving women feeling alone.
 And empower you to find safe spaces to speak up and find support after miscarriage.

 This is by far the most common experience.
 “I feel so alone”.
 The secrecy which surrounds pregnancy loss is so engrained that it’s easy to believe it’s rare.
 Despite the statistics.
 So when it happens you feel like you are the only one – when the reality is that you’re anything but.